cloudspannerecosystem/omegatrade/README.md

 gcloud components update
 gcloud emulators spanner start
 ```
-The following commands will create configuration for the emulator, This is a one-time setup and can be reused subsequently.
+The following commands will create a configuration for the emulator.
+This is a one-time setup and can be reused subsequently.
 Open a new terminal and run the following commands

 ```